Leeds United F.C.: Rivalries

-Leeds' main rivals are widely considered to be Manchester United.
+Leeds United's main rivals are widely considered to be Manchester United.
 As the largest cities within the historic counties of Yorkshire and Lancashire, animosity between the regions date back to the Wars of the Roses, although more recent tensions between the football clubs date back to the 1960s and the iconic managers of Don Revie and Matt Busby.

 The rivalry has been described as one of the fiercest in world football, and the most intense and inexplicable in England.
-Alex Ferguson described Elland Road as ‘hostile’ and ‘frightening’, and stated that the ferocity of games between the two surpassed the ones with Liverpool.

-On the pitch, the clubs have competed for league titles and cups in the 1960s, 1970s, 1990s and early 2000s; while players such as Johnny Giles, Gordon Strachan and Eric Cantona have been highly successful after moving between the clubs.
-Leeds’ relegation to the Football League in 2004 caused a long interval in games between the two, although promotion in 2020 restored their top flight status.
+Alex Ferguson described Elland Road as 'hostile' and 'frightening', and stated that the ferocity of games between the two surpassed the ones with Liverpool.
+The clubs have competed for league titles and cups in the 1960s, 1970s, 1990s, and early 2000s; while players such as Johnny Giles, Gordon Strachan, and Eric Cantona have been highly successful after moving between the clubs.

-Leeds' secondary rivals are generally regarded to be Chelsea, which largely stems from the 1970 FA Cup Final.
+Leeds United's secondary rivals are generally regarded to be Chelsea, which largely stems from the 1970 FA Cup Final.
 The clubs competed at the top end of the Premier League in the late 1990s and early 2000s and games were often bad-tempered.
-While the rivalry has subsided with Leeds' relegation 2004, controversial figures such as Ken Bates and Dennis Wise – both of whom had long associations with Chelsea – presided over the club's relegation to the third division in 2007 and subsequent administration, prolonging the enmity.
+While the rivalry has subsided with Leeds' relegation, controversial figures such as Ken Bates and Dennis Wise – both of whom had long associations with Chelsea – presided over the club's relegation to the third division in 2007 and subsequent administration, prolonging the enmity.

-Leeds also hold extreme bitterness towards the Turkish club Galatasaray following the deaths of the two supporters the night before a UEFA Cup semi-final in Istanbul in April 2000.
+Leeds United also hold extreme bitterness towards Turkish club Galatasaray following the deaths of two supporters the night before a UEFA Cup semi-final in Istanbul in April 2000.
 During the game, supporters of Galatasaray mocked the deaths, while their team refused to wear black armbands.
-The then Leeds chairman Peter Ridsdale accused the club of 'lacking common decency’.
+Then chairman Peter Ridsdale accused the club of 'lacking common decency'.

-During their time outside of the Premier League between 2004 and 2020, Leeds had a number of transitory rivalries with divisional competitors such as Cardiff City, Derby County and Millwall, as well as Yorkshire neighbours Sheffield Wednesday and Huddersfield Town.

 Music

-The single 'Leeds United' was released in April 1972 to coincide with the team reaching the 1972 FA Cup Final, composed by Les Reed and Barry Mason with the team providing the vocals.
+The single "Leeds United" was released in April 1972 to coincide with the team reaching the 1972 FA Cup final, composed by Les Reed and Barry Mason with the team providing the vocals.
 The record stayed in the UK Singles Chart for almost three months, peaking at number 10.
-The B-side 'Leeds!
+The B-side "Leeds!
 Leeds!
-Leeds!' (commonly known as Marching on Together) has since become the club's anthem and is regularly sung by supporters.
+Leeds!" (commonly known as Marching on Together) has since become the club's anthem and is regularly sung by supporters.